ltmai/javase/junit/junit-jpa-extension/README.md

 # Limitations

-For each test class, it creates an EntityManagerFactory to provide connections to an in memory database.
+For each test class, it creates an `EntityManagerFactory` to provide connections to an in memory database.
 This is done by registering to JUnit extension points via callbacks.
 It would be perfect if you could do this once for a single build (e.g. Maven build), however there is no extension point that we can register once when JUnit engine starts and once on complete.
-Therefore the extension creates a new EntityManagerFactory instance for each test.
+Therefore the extension creates a new `EntityManagerFactory` instance for each test.

 The extension was tested with Hibernate and EclipseLink.
-With Hibernate however we get an warning when inject an EntityManager as above if the entity contains a collection (List or Map).
-Mockito creates a proxy to the injected Entitymanager, that for some reason causes this warning when we try closing the original EntityManager!
+With Hibernate however we get an warning when inject an `EntityManager` as above if the entity contains a collection (List or Map).
+Mockito creates a proxy to the injected `Entitymanager`, that for some reason causes this warning when we try closing the original `EntityManager`!
 There is an workaround for this as in `OrderTest.java`.